AntonLydike/uni-info-I/README.md

  - `addOrMultiply.c` Clean source code.
 Ran `atom-beautify`, added curly brackets for else back in and moved the declaration for int a inside to keep variables inside their respective scopes.

+## Examples

+### 1

+ - `bsp01.c` calculates the greatest common divisor.
+ - `bsp01b.c` is a slightly more mangled version of the normal one.
+And the parameters have changed. it now finds the GCD of 80 and 42 (which is 2).
+    (Instead of 30 and 42, which would be 6).
+ - `bsp02.c` outputs the number of arguments received, then the name of the binary (or better the command with which it was called) and finally the number of characters the name has.
+ - `bsp03.c` prompts the user for a number, then outputs that number.